subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 Figure 1: Computing the energy functions for EBMs

 The original Ising model for paramagnetism featured a simple energy function, shown in part (a) of the above figure.
 The interaction strength between nodes was uniform across the entire network, and this resulted in an energy landscape with a couple of minima corresponding to net magnetization of the system.
-Sherrington and Kirkpatrick modified this model by making the interaction strengths random, ans also each node to interact with every other node in the system, shown in part (b).
+Sherrington and Kirkpatrick modified this model by making the interaction strengths random, and also allowed each node to interact with every other node in the system, shown in part (b).
 This led to a complex energy landscape with a large number of minima that scaled up with the number of nodes.
 The SK model was subsequently used by Hopfield and Hinton to create the first computational and generative models, namely the Hopfield network and the Boltzmann machine, as described in Part 2 of this article series.

 A way for EBMs to transition to the modern era is shown in the lower part of the figure.
-Part (c) shows an energy function that is described by convolutional neural network or CNN.
-These were originally introduced as a way to process images, and given the 2D nature of the nodes in the EBM, there seems to be a good fit for designing EBMs which can be used to generate images.
-Part (d) of the figure shows an EBM that uses the transformet network for computing energy functions.
-Transformers are another powerful way to approximate energy functions, traditional LLMs use them as a way to sample from conditional probability distributions.
+Part (c) shows an energy function that is described by convolutional neural network or CNN which were originally introduced as a way to process images.
+Part (d) of the figure shows an EBM that uses the transformer network for computing energy functions.
+Transformers are another powerful way to model energy functions, traditional auto-regressive LLMs use them as a way to sample from conditional probability distributions.

 Note that in the original EBMs shown in parts (a) and (b), the energy function was parametrized by the interaction strengths between nodes.
 On the other hand, if we use either a CNN or transformer (or any other ANN) to model the energy function, then the energy function is parametrized by the weights in the ANN.
 If the EBM is being used as a model for neural processing in biological brains, then what is the connection between the ANN weights and the interaction strengths between nodes?
 Clearly the interactions are more complex than the two node interactions in the SK model, and involve multiple nodes interacting with one another, and thus closer to the P-Spin or PSM type models described in Part 1.
 Are these more complex interactions biologically plausible?
 Interactions between biological neurons seem to be of the two node type, however one way to reduce higher node interactions to two node interactions is by introducing hidden nodes into the model, as first pointed out by Krotov and Hopfied.
 I haven't seen examples in the literature for this program of converting an EBM with a CNN or transformer based energy function into an equivalent EBM with hidden nodes in which all interactions are of the two node type.
 This doesn't mean that biological brains are not designed this way, indeed biological neurons have a very complex interconnection topology (called the connectome) in which each neuron may be connected to thousands of other neurons, and we have very little knowledge about the nature of this network.
-Another way to look at this problem is by recognizing that a complete understanding of the connectome is probably out of our reach at the present time, but we can ignore the details of the node interconnections and focus on the resulting energy function instead.
-This energy function is also a very complex beast, but fortunately we have a tool at our disposal to model complexity of this magnitude, name the ANN.
+Another way to look at this problem is by recognizing that a complete understanding of the biological connectome is probably out of our reach at the present time, but we can ignore the details of the node interconnections and focus on the resulting energy function instead.
+This energy function is also a very complex beast, but fortunately we have a tool at our disposal to model complexity of this magnitude, name complex ANNs such CNNs and transformers (an example of fighting complexity with complexity!).

-Whether we use inter-node interactions or we use a CNN to model the energy function, in either case the probability of the system being in state $(x_1,x_2,...,x_N)$ is given by
+Whether we use inter-node interactions or we use a ANN to model the energy function, in either case the probability of the system being in state $(x_1,x_2,...,x_N)$ is given by

 $$ p_W(x_1,x_2,...,x_N) = {e^{-E_W(x_1,...,x_N)}\over{Z}} $$